Why Stanford University? Facts About Stanford University

 “I’m often asked, ‘What does Stanford do to promote innovation?'
 “I tell them, ‘You create an environment where creativity flourishes, where innovation can happen and you create an incubator, a place that inspires.”

 True to this claim, Stanford is known as an innovation hub.
-One of the top fun facts about Stanford University is that it's the most innovative learning institution in the United States followed by MIT and Harvard.
+Stanford boasts more successful entrepreneurs than any other university, followed by MIT and Harvard.

 3. Ramona Shelburne, '01